 - 1. College or other postsecondary education recruitment, or military recruitment. - 2.
 Book clubs, magazines, and programs providing access to low-cost literary products. - 3.
 Curriculum and instructional materials used by elementary schools and secondary schools. - 4.
-Tests and assessments to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about students (or to generate other statistically useful data for - 5.
-The purpose of securing such tests and assessments) and the subsequent analysis and public release of the aggregate data from such tests and assessments. - 6.
-The sale by students of products or services to raise funds for school-related or education-related activities.
+Tests and assessments to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about students (or to generate other statistically useful data for the purpose of securing such tests and assessments) and the subsequent analysis and public release of the aggregate data from such tests and assessments. - 5.
+The sale by students of products or services to raise funds for school-related or educationrelated activities. - 6.
+Student recognition programs. - 7.
+Under no circumstances may a school official or staff member provide a student's personal information to a business organization or financial institution that issues credit or debit cards.